rackerlabs/loadscale/README.md

 3. Type in whatever you want for number of users and onboarding speed

 ##Current Assumptions
-1. Load balancer is rackspace owned
-2. only one loadbalancer
+1. only one loadbalancer
-3. all the same type of nodes in scaling group (which it most likely should be already)
+2. all the same type of nodes in scaling group (which it most likely should be already)
-4. load balancer algorithm lends itself to be such that it balances itself out across servers.
+3. load balancer algorithm lends itself to be such that it balances itself out across servers.